Smokeless Tobacco and Health Risks

 • Nicotine stays in the bloodstream longer with smokeless tobacco than with cigarettes.

-Oral tobacco contains at least 28 chemicals known to cause cancer (carcinogens).
-The most harmful of these are tobacco-specific nitrosamines, which are known to cause lung cancer.
+Oral tobacco has at least 28 chemicals known to cause cancer (carcinogens).
+The most harmful chemicals are called tobacco-specific nitrosamines, which are known to cause lung cancer.
 The juice from smokeless tobacco causes sores and white patches (called leukoplakia) in the mouth that can lead to cancer.
-People who use smokeless tobacco have a higher risk of cancers of the mouth, throat (pharynx), esophagus (swallowing tube from the throat to the stomach), stomach, and pancreas.
-Other effects of using spit tobacco include chronic bad breath, stained teeth and fillings, gum disease, tooth decay and loss, and break-down of bone in the jaw.
-Studies show that users of smokeless tobacco also have an increased risk of heart disease, heart attacks, and stroke.

 Smokeless Tobacco Around the World

 The types of cancer caused by smokeless tobacco varies around the world.
 This is because the type of tobacco product used and what is mixed with it varies.
-For example, in Middle Eastern countries (India and Sudan), many chewing tobaccos are prepared with betel quid or areca nut, which are both known to be carcinogens.
+For example, in Middle Eastern countries (India and Sudan), many chewing tobaccos are made with betel quid or areca nut, which are both known to be carcinogens.
 As a result, there is a higher risk of cancers of the mouth and throat in this area of the world.
 Studies in Asia and Africa have shown a higher risk of mouth, throat, and esophagus cancer in users of smokeless tobacco.
 Nordic and Northern European countries have a higher risk of esophagus and pancreas cancers due to the use of smokeless tobacco.
-In Sweden and Norway, snus, which a type of moist snuff made with air-cured tobacco, water, salt, and flavorings, is the most common form of smokeless tobacco.
+In Sweden and Norway, snus, which is a type of moist snuff made with air-cured tobacco, water, salt, and flavorings, is the most common form of smokeless tobacco.
 Snus may have lower levels of carcinogens than other types of snuff but is still linked to cancer.

 Are you ready to quit smokeless tobacco?